Garden hydrangea, Hydrangea arborescens

 How to hydrate your hydrangeas

 Hydrangeas make a good cut flower but they can sometimes wilt when cut or in hot weather and that can be disappointing.
-Fear not, even though they look miserable, the damage is typically reversible.
+Fear not, even though they look really miserable, the damage is typically reversible.

 This week's British, seasonal posy (17 June 22) includes homegrown hydrangeas but every week is different!
-Click here if you'd like to order one of our British, seasonal posies for next week.

 Back to blog